Samake/MTA-RPG/README.md

 # MTA-RPG
-An multitheft auto diablo style gamemode
+This is a simple diablo style gamemode for multitheftauto.com!
+Is still in development and not playable yet!